genomicsclass/book/pages/confounding.md

 ## Confounding

-Admission data from Berkeley (Yaer?) showed more men were being admitted than women: 44\% men admitted compared to 30\% women!
+Admission data from Berkeley 1973 showed more men were being admitted than women: 44\% men admitted compared to 30\% women!

 ```r